 Located in Fire Engine House No. 1, the museum uses interactive displays to promote education about fire and safety.
 Peruse interactive exhibits like an 1865 fire alarm bell, firefighter stained glass, a 1912 R.A.
 Utley American LaFrance Pumper, antique lockers, firefighter uniforms, fire helmets, and more.

 For quick access to the Fire Museum, check into the Hotel Indigo – Memphis Downtown, an IHG Hotel.
-There’s an outdoor swimming pool, a fitness center, a snack bar, a lounge, a business center, and free Wi-Fi at this pet-friendly hotel.
+This pet-friendly hotel has an outdoor swimming pool, a fitness center, a snack bar, a lounge, a business center, and free Wi-Fi.
 It’s also within convenient access to AutoZone Park, the Mississippi River, and the Memphis Music Hall of Fame.

 33. Ashlar Hall

-The historic mock Victorian castle known as Ashlar Hall features stained glass, oak accents, and intricate crown molding.
+The historic mock Victorian castle, Ashlar Hall, features stained glass, oak accents, and intricate crown molding.
 The 11,000-square-foot Renaissance mansion was built in 1896 by Robert Brinkley Snowden as a family home.
 Members of the family lived in it until 1957.

 Ashlar Hall is on the National Register of Historic Places.
 It has seen life as a home, a restaurant, a nightclub, and an abandoned structure.
 Also known as Prince Mongo’s Castle, it was purchased in 2016 with the intent to refurbish it.
-Rites of Spring, an immersive theater show, was at one time being performed at the mansion.
+Rites of Spring, an immersive theater show, was once being performed at the mansion.

 34. Art Museum of the University of Memphis